Missouri National Guard Responds to Midwest Ice Storms

-The Missouri National Guard has been activated to assistant emergency response agencies with the ice storm wreaking havoc across a 1,000-mile swath of the midwest.
+The Missouri National Guard has been activated to assist emergency response agencies with the ice storm across a 1,000-mile swath of the midwest.

 Ice has started to accumulate on roads, sidewalks, trees, powerlines and houses.
 Missouri Department of Transportation continues to heavily treat roadways against freezing rain and sleet.